shogoisaji/word-rest-api/README.md

 ### Common Issues

 **Database Connection Failed**
-- Verify `TURSO_DATABASE_URL` (should be libsql://word-rest-api-db.turso.io) and `TURSO_AUTH_TOKEN` are correct
+- Verify `DATABASE_URL` or individual database parameters are correct
-- Check if the Turso database (word-rest-api-db) exists and is accessible
+- Check if the PostgreSQL database exists and is accessible
+- Verify SSL mode is appropriate for your database (use `require` for Neon)
-- Ensure network connectivity to Turso servers
+- Ensure network connectivity to the database server
+- Check database credentials and permissions

+**Connection Pool Issues**
+- Monitor connection pool metrics in logs
+- Adjust `DATABASE_MAX_CONNECTIONS` if needed
+- Check `DATABASE_CONNECTION_TIMEOUT` settings
+- Verify database server can handle the connection load

 **Port Already in Use**
 - Change the `PORT` environment variable